 Credit builder loans are aimed at those with limited credit histories or bad credit scores, including young people who haven’t built up a credit history yet.

-These consumers may find it difficult to get approved for loans elsewhere or get high interest rates when they do get approved.
+These consumers may find it difficult to get approved for loans elsewhere or get high-interest rates when they do get approved.
 Credit builder loans can help these consumers improve their credit profiles and their chances of getting approved for credit in the future.
+It's important to know what affects your credit score most before considering a path of rebuild your credit.

 Keep in mind that not everyone will qualify for a credit builder loan.
 Providers each have their own criteria so certain factors like a consumer’s age, location, or income may result in them not getting approved.